Skoda Karoq SUV - Interior & comfort

 While those trim levels should be perfectly adequate for most buyers, luxury-focused customers might be tempted by a pre-owned Karoq in Edition trim.
 This adds lots of extra features like 19-inch alloy wheels, a panoramic sunroof, LED interior lighting, leather upholstery and added safety kit to make Karoq ownership more enjoyable.
 Edition also includes the 9.2-inch Columbus touchscreen with wi-fi, gesture control and a wireless smartphone charging pad.
 But these additions push the price into Kodiaq territory, and the Karoq looks less like good value when it’s approaching £30,000 – or even exceeding it.

 Added to the range in October 2018, but now discontinued, the Karoq Scout trim gave the SUV a more rugged look, thanks to different bumpers and side sills with silver scuff plates that were part of a ‘Rough Terrain Package’.
-It’s fitted with 19-inch wheels and black seats with contrasting brown accents, wooden trim, a panoramic sunroof and a powered tailgate.
+The Scout model had 19-inch wheels and black seats with contrasting brown accents, wooden trim, a panoramic sunroof and a powered tailgate.

 While it might not be very exciting, we’d definitely recommend the space-saving spare wheel for £155.
 You can add the driving mode selector to SE models for around £120 and if you plan on going off road, the Rough Road package adds engine and chassis guards for £200.
 The clever VarioFlex rear seats can be added to SE Drive for around £750, but aren’t available on the SportLine.